-I want my child to achieve; therefore I will encourage him/her by respectfully doing the following:
+I want my child to achieve; therefore I will encourage him/her by doing the following:

 - 1. Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning. - 2.
 Support your child's learning-volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
 Ensure my child is at school every day and on time, unless he/she is ill. - 4.
 Provide a quiet place and time to do homework and encourage my child to complete. - 5.
-Have student read aloud to you nightly (grades 3-5) or DIBS (K-3) sheet nightly.
+Check and sign my child's agenda (grades 3-5) or DIBS (K-3) sheet nightly.